beNative/git-automation/FUNCTIONAL_MANUAL.md

 ## 1. Navigating the Application

-The application is now framed by a custom, modern title bar similar to VS Code, which replaces the previous header.
+The application is navigated using the main header at the top of the window.

 -   **Left Side:** Contains buttons for primary dashboard actions like "New Repo", "Check Updates", and "Expand/Collapse All".
--   **Center:** Features an integrated search box that activates the Command Palette when clicked or when using the `Ctrl/Cmd+K` shortcut.
--   **Right Side:** Houses the main view navigation icons (Dashboard, Settings, Info), a quick-toggle button for the theme, and the standard window controls (Minimize, Maximize, Close).
+-   **Right Side:** Houses the main view navigation icons (Dashboard, Settings, Info) and a quick-toggle button for switching between light and dark themes.

 The three main application views are:
 -   **Dashboard (Home Icon):** The main screen where you can see and interact with all your repository cards.
 -   **Settings (Cog Icon):** Where you can configure global application settings.
 -   **Info (Information Icon):** An information hub containing this manual and other useful documentation.

+A powerful **Command Palette** can be opened at any time with the `Ctrl/Cmd+K` shortcut.
+This allows you to quickly search for and execute almost any action, such as running a task or switching views.

 ## 2. The Main Dashboard

 The dashboard is the central hub of the application.
 It displays all your configured repositories as individual cards, now organized into categories.
 You can run tasks on multiple repositories at the same time.
 Starting a long build on one project won't stop you from running a quick update on another.

-The title bar contains a **"Check Updates"** button to check all repositories for remote changes, and a button to **Expand/Collapse All** categories for quick layout management.
+The header contains a **"Check Updates"** button to check all repositories for remote changes, and a button to **Expand/Collapse All** categories for quick layout management.

 ### Organizing with Categories